taitulism/keyboard-simulator/README.md

 ### .repeat(count)
 Simulates holding a key down by dispatching multiple `keydown` events for the last pressed key with the `repeat` property set to `true`.
-Returns a boolean, which is the result of `.dispatchEvent()`.
+Returns an array of booleans which are the results of `.dispatchEvent()`.
 [MDN dispatchEvent docs](https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/dispatchEvent#return_value).

 ```js
 kbSim.keyDown('A', 'B', 'C'); // A B C